 Prevention is better than cure and if you capture something like prostate cancer early, then you stand a better chance of beating it.

-I’m supporting the campaign because prostate cancer has affected my family and friends around me, including friends I grew up with in Trinidad.
-So it is extremely important that we spread the word.
+I’m supporting Prostate Cancer UK because prostate cancer has affected my family and friends around me, including friends I grew up with in Trinidad.
+So, it is extremely important that we spread the word.